joshdewhurst/Project_2/README.md

 ## Stetch
 1. Create a calendar that displays all of the health information
 2. Style the pages to make them look aesthetically pleasing
+3. Create a more complex note sextion to add additional optional information prompts for encounters/partners